mpv-player/mpv/DOCS/man/input.rst

 ``file-local-options/<name>`` (RW)
-    Similar to ``options/<name>``, but when setting an option through this property, the option is reset to its old value once the current file has stopped playing.
+    Similar to ``options/<name>``, but when setting an option through this property, the option is marked as file-local, which causes it to reset to its old value once the current file has stopped playing.
 Trying to write an option while no file is playing (or is being loaded) results in an error.

+    If an option is applied through a file specific mechanism such as per-file options, watch later, ``options`` parameter of the ``loadfile`` command, or file-specific configuration files, the option is similarly marked as file-local.

     (Note that if an option is marked as file-local, even ``options/`` will access the local value, and the ``old`` value, which will be restored on